laubachb/chimes_calculator-myLLfork/README.md

 `atomicAdd` for `double` requires SM ≥ 6.0 (Pascal, 2016+); older GPUs are not supported.
 A comma-separated list (e.g. `CUDA_ARCH=80,90`) produces a fat binary that runs on multiple generations.

+To identify the SM arch of a GPU on your system: `nvidia-smi --query-gpu=name,compute_cap --format=csv,noheader`

 ### Building the ChIMES library with GPU support